Adldap2/Adldap2/docs/quick-start.md

 ### Installation

+Adldap2 requires [Composer](https://getcomposer.org/) for installation.

-Insert Adldap2 into your `composer.json` file:
+Once you have composer installed, insert Adldap2 into your `composer.json` file:

 ```
 "adldap2/adldap2": "v7.0.*"